ioccc-src/winner/1993/ejb/README.md

 always provide a meaningful measure of code size.
 This is especially true in this program where the number of semicolons itself is ambiguous.
 Does it have two or three?
-In addition, the only "C" keyword this program uses besides type names and qualifiers is `return`, and the only function defined in the code is `main`.
+In addition, the only C keyword this program uses besides type names and qualifiers is `return`, and the only function defined in the code is `main()`.
 The level of complexity of the program without multiple semicolons, statements, and functions is achieved by abusing C operators, especially the comma operator.
-Considerable use of `||`, `&&`, and `? :` helps too.
-In addition, main is called recursively.
+Considerable use of `||`, `&&`, and `?:` helps too.
+In addition, `main()` is called recursively.
-The NULL pointer that terminates argv is used to pass additional information into main.
+The NULL pointer that terminates `argv` is used to pass additional information into `main()`.
 Even though the algorithms used by this code are simple, this program is still hard to follow even when indented properly.
 (It is pretty hard to indent this code reasonably, however.)